Thanks Creativebug for sponsoring this post!

 - Have lots of paper towels and Q-tips handy – Paper towels are so useful when you’re painting.
 You can use them to dry off your brushes or even to create texture on a painting.
 Q-tips are also super handy when you want to remove a little water or paint from just one small section of your painting.

 - Cut cheaper paper into smaller sections – I don’t know about you, but somehow I get nervous painting on a large piece of expensive watercolor paper.
 And while the watercolor blocks are by far the best quality for finished works, I also like to cut cheaper watercolor paper into smaller pieces (like 5×7).
 It’s a great way to practice some different excersizes, play around with color palettes, and even sketch out an idea for a painting.

 - Plates make great palettes – You’ll want a lot of area for mixing and blending colors together.
-You can buy paint palettes at the art store that work well, but you can also use cheap white plates from IKEA, sushi dishes from World Market, or even clear plastic plates as palettes.
+You can buy paint palettes at the art store that work well (these porcelain palettes are my favorite), but you can also use cheap white plates from IKEA, sushi dishes from World Market, or even clear plastic plates as palettes.

 - Make mistakes – Painting with watercolors is so different from painting with acrylics.
 If you make a mistake, you can’t always cover it up.
 However, it is also much quicker to create a beautiful painting with watercolors.
 So don’t worry about making mistakes.
 Sometimes you have to repaint the same general painting 4 or 5 times to get it to look like you want.

 One of the first things you’ll do in Yao’s Beginning Watercolor class is learn more about your brushes, paint colors, and paper.
 I started by creating a color chart for this Japanese set of watercolors that I recently got.

 You’ll then get to practice some basic principles of blending and shading.
 And what’s great is that the exercises Yao has you do also turn into frame worthy art.